 On April 30, 2020, the Stadium Authority received an invoice in the amount of \$4,388,709 for previously un-billed "complimentary" buffet costs associated with certain SBL holders for the NFL seasons from 2014 thru 2018.
-On May 13, 2020, the Stadium Authority issued a response letter disputing the newly-billed costs citing that the costs were not presented in a reasonable manner relative to the financial planning and reporting requirements of the Lease Agreement and Stadium Management Agreement and there is no justification for delaying presentment and demand for payment.
+On May 13, 2020, the Stadium Authority issued a response letter disputing the newly billed costs citing that the costs were not presented in a reasonable manner relative to the financial planning and reporting requirements of the Lease Agreement and Stadium Management Agreement and there is no justification for delaying presentment and demand for payment.
 The invoices presented also lack sufficient supporting documentations in order to confirm the validity of the costs and charges under the Lease Agreement terms.
-StadCo and ManagementCo have initiated arbitration proceedings to dispute the Stadium Authority's position.
+StadCo and ManagementCo have initiated arbitration proceedings to dispute the Stadium Authority's position and the dispute is still outstanding as of March 31, 2021.